swathiAMD/Telecom_Microservices/ReadMe.md

 2.  http://localhost:8090/Phonenumbers/{fullname} : for retrieving the phone numbers of a particular customer.
 3. http://localhost:8090/Phonenumbers/{phonenumber}/enable/{enable} : to activate an particular phone number.

 Please note since Spring security is used in the application, once you start the  credentials are required for login.

-Ysername : user
+Username : user
 Password: Once the application is started the password is created and printed in the console.